 - 3.1.
 Critical information systems information systems that are of critical importance to SOH's business and functionally able to support the use of Protective marking.
 Such systems include records management systems, email and shared network drives. - 3.2.
-Information asset an identifiable collection of data, including devices, systems and information, stored in any manner and created or managed by or on behalf of SOH, e.g. ticketing management system, sensitive information, structural building information, corporate banking data, online drives and emails. - 3.3.
-Information asset owners Users responsible for Information assets related to individual business units within SOH, e.g. Head of Ticketing, Head of Philanthropy. - 3.4.
-Originator the person responsible for preparing information or receiving information from an external source, including both governmental and non-governmental sources. - 3.5.
-Protective marking a label that is applied to Sensitive information or Security classified information to identify the level of protection the information requires. - 3.6.
+Generative artificial intelligence a subset of AI that generates novel content such as text, images, audio and code in response to prompts.
+Generative AI technologies use large language models (LLMs) that specialise in the generation of human-like text. - 3.3.
+Information asset an identifiable collection of data, including devices, systems and information, stored in any manner and created or managed by or on behalf of SOH, e.g. ticketing management system, sensitive information, structural building information, corporate banking data, online drives and emails. - 3.4.
+Information asset owners Users responsible for Information assets related to individual business units within SOH, e.g. Head of Ticketing, Head of Philanthropy. - 3.5.
+Originator the person responsible for preparing information or receiving information from an external source, including both governmental and non-governmental sources. - 3.6.
+Protective marking a label that is applied to Sensitive information or Security classified information to identify the level of protection the information requires. - 3.7.
 Sensitive information information that may cause limited damage to individuals, organisations or governments if compromised.
-Sensitive information includes personal information, health information, information that could be subject to legal privilege, commercial-in-confidence information, law enforcement information, building-related information that could pose a security risk, and NSW Cabinet information. - 3.7.
-Security classified information information that would have a high business impact if compromised. - 3.8.
+Sensitive information includes personal information, health information, information that could be subject to legal privilege, commercial-in-confidence information, law enforcement information, building-related information that could pose a security risk, and NSW Cabinet information. - 3.8.
+Security classified information information that would have a high business impact if compromised. - 3.9.
 Users SOH employees, contractors, consultants, and persons otherwise engaged to undertake work by or on behalf of SOH to the extent they have been granted access to Information assets.